Ph.D. in School of Computing, KAIST, 2016 ~ present

 Delay-tolerant Wi-Fi offloading is known to improve overall mobile network bandwidth at low delay and low cost.
 Yet, in reality, we rarely find mobile apps that fully support opportunistic Wi-Fi access.
 This is mainly because it is still challenging to develop delay-tolerant mobile apps due to the complexity of handling network disruptions and delays.
 In this work, we present Cedos, a practical delay-tolerant mobile network access architecture in which one can easily build a mobile app.
 [Paper] [Source]

 Did you know that graffitis are not just scribbles and now perceived as a genre of modern art?
 Valparaiso, a small city in Chile even became UNESCO world heritage for its valuable graffitis.
 Graffitis have many fans who want to see and enjoy them; however, graffitis are hard to locate unlike other visual artworks as they are spread over cities.
 In this work, I present a graffiti search service that finds a geographic location for a graffiti image query by searching the image over the street-view of Valparaiso.
+It takes only 4.3 secs to search a graffiti over 4K+ streetview images through 3.4B+ vector comparison with a single machine.
 This work is presented as a term project for "Introduction to Big Data Analytics" course in KAIST in spring, 2014.
-[Report] [Source]
+[Source]

 Android internals: Migrated activity manager framework and UI framework of Android from OS-level to user-level for a research prototype.